Axiom-Cloud-Inc/.github/profile/README.md

-## This repo is for configuraing Axiom-github wide policies.
-Welcome to the Axiom Cloud GitHub repository
+## Welcome to the Axiom Cloud GitHub repository

 <!--